smart-data-models/dataModel.UrbanMobility/GtfsAgency/doc/spec.md

       x-ngsi:
         type: Property
     district:
-      description: 'A district is a type of administrative division that, in some countries, is managed by the local government.'
+      description: 'A district is a type of administrative division that, in some countries, is managed by the local government'
       type: string
+      x-ngsi:
+        type: Property
     entitySource:
       description: A sequence of characters giving the original source of the Entity data as a URL.
 It shall point to the URL of the original GTFS feed used to generate this Entity
       format: uri